anshulBharath/classy-schedule-2.0/README.md

 # Classy Schedule Desktop App 2.0

 This project takes the work done in the senior Capstone at the University of St. Thomas during the Spring of 2022 and builds on it.
-With this project the backend and database will be redeveloped for efficiency and efficacy
+With this project the backend and database will be redeveloped for efficiency.

 ## Table of contents
 * [General info](#general-info)